macros you may find here on the Toolbox for WordPerfect site are already compiled and functioning (see Downloading and

 the last command is usually Return or Quit.

 see an Application, Return, or Quit command.
 They are not always

 Also, you can ignore any lines at the beginning and end that contain only

 horizontal lines, spaces, hyphens, or similar "separators."

 code is usually (but not always) inserted inside a scrollable Code:

-window, located inside the post.
+window, located inside the body of the post.
 The code in that window can be

 text from beginning to end, and copy the selection to the Windows